Technology, Products & Services

 A simple, plug and play installation, it comes with a small footprint and doesn't affect the operation of any downstream production processes.

 Located in parallel with the PRV, it can be taken off-line for maintenance without the need to shut down the production process.

 At the core of any Heliex machine is the steam screw expander.
 This patented derivative of the ubiquitous screw compressor is driven by wet steam and generates electricity in a standard industrial alternator.

 Unlike with other technologies, far from damaging the machine, water in the steam assists in lubricating and sealing the robust twin rotor design.

-Applicable with steam pressures of up to 25 Bar g and flow-rates in excess of 3 tonnes per hour, the machine is extremely flexible, following fluctuating flow rates, while maintaining the downstream pressure required for the subsequent production process.
+Applicable with steam pressures of up to 25 Barg the machine is extremely flexible, following fluctuating flow rates, while maintaining the downstream pressure required for the subsequent production process.

 Return on investment varies dependent on machine size and site economics but it's usually attractive and below the industry norm, with the added benefit of increased sustainability and carbon savings.